chkpnt/1und1-Servicedienste/README.md

 * [1und1-Servicedienste-DSL-FritzBox-Phonebook.xml](1und1/1und1-Servicedienste-DSL-FritzBox-Phonebook.xml)
 * [1und1-Servicedienste-Mobilfunk-FritzBox-Phonebook.xml](1und1/1und1-Servicedienste-Mobilfunk-FritzBox-Phonebook.xml)

-Unfortunately, they are rather useless for two reasons:
+Unfortunately, they are currently rather useless for two reasons:
 1. The Phonebook-XMLs contains too many contacts.
 For example on a FRITZ!Box 7590, a phonebook can contain at most 2000 entries.
-1. Even if you could import the XML: A phonebook can only be used to block incoming calls, but not outgoing call.
+1. Even if you could import the XML: A phonebook can only be used to block incoming calls, but not outgoing calls.

 ## License